ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 not.
 In addition, it would start to burn through the RFC numbers very quickly, especially if each erratum creates a new version.

-# Implications for Existing Organizational Structures

-The primary impact of what is proposed here is to lower the stakes for decisions we make about the RFC series because it is possible to publish revised versions that embody different decisions.
-For instance, stylistic questions around word choice or layout are more easily changed if we later determine that the wrong decision was made.
-This has some implications for the organizational structures we need.

-## IETF Consensus {#consensus-rfc}
+# IETF Consensus {#consensus-rfc}

 All IETF Stream documents require IETF rough consensus {{?RFC8789}}.
 As with the existing publication process, the combination of IETF Last Call and IESG review is intended to ensure that the initial published document as reviewed by the IESG has IETF Consensus.
-The JIT publication process in principal allows for subsequent revisions to incorporate material that does not have consensus.
+The JIT publication process in principle allows for subsequent revisions to incorporate material that does not have consensus.
+This would be a process violation because ADs are supposed to only approve non-semantic changes, but of course ADs might make mistakes.

 However, it is _already_ possible to introduce non-consensus changes in RFCs during AUTH48.
 Authors routinely make changes to RFCs